Hyme Oil Field, Norway

 Hyme oil field development

-"Statoil plans to bring the field into production by the first quarter of 2013."
+"Statoil brought the field into production in February 2013."

-The field development plan for Hyme includes subsea tie-back to the Njord A platform.
-The subsea template will include four well slots.
-A dual lateral production well and a water injection well will be drilled.
+The field development plan for Hyme included subsea tie-back to the Njord A platform.
+The subsea template comprises of four well slots.
+A dual lateral production well and a water injection were also drilled.

 Statoil submitted the Hyme field development and operation plan to the Norwegian Ministry of Petroleum and Energy in May 2011.